All Episodes

 The person I am today is not the person I was before.

-I see a lot of people in the Rumble talking about my Instagram because they was looking when you was going through my the weed rant.
+I see a lot of people in the Rumble talking about my Instagram because they was looking at what you were going through about the weed rant.

 Yeah, honestly, it's okay.